SolDevelo/charts/bitnami/cassandra/README.md

 The FIPS parameters only have effect if you are using images from the [Bitnami Secure Images catalog](https://www.arrow.com/globalecs/uk/products/bitnami-secure-images/).

+For more information on this new support, please refer to the [FIPS Compliance section](https://techdocs.broadcom.com/us/en/vmware-tanzu/bitnami-secure-images/bitnami-secure-images/services/bsi-doc/security-frameworks-FIPS-compliance.html).

 ## Persistence

 The [Bitnami Apache Cassandra](https://github.com/bitnami/containers/tree/main/bitnami/cassandra) image stores the Apache Cassandra data at the `/bitnami/cassandra` path of the container.